Need to talk? Call 1800 882 436.

 Family Tax Benefit

-This 2-part payment, consisting of Family Tax Benefit Part A and Family Tax Benefit Part B, helps with the cost of raising children.
-To receive this payment you must:
+Family Tax Benefit is a 2-part payment that helps with the cost of raising children.
+To receive this payment, you must:

 • care for the child for at least 35% of the time